Traditionally, content proofreading is a separate task from editing.

 This is a super easy one.

-If you’re going to share an announcement about a webinar or live event, don’t send it without first double-checking that the day of the week mentioned matches the date.
+If you’re going to share an announcement about a webinar or event, don’t send it without first double-checking that the day of the week mentioned matches the date.

 Then confirm the start time and time zone.